 The amount of fluoride treatments you’ll need depends on your oral hygiene.
-Therefore, each individual treatment plan is different.
-Dentists and the CDC recommend every 3, 6, or 12 months depending on the situation and age of the patient.
+Therefore, each treatment plan is different.
+Dentists and the CDC recommend every three, six, or twelve months depending on the situation and age of the patient.

-Learn More at Lovett Dental Upper Kirby Today
+Learn More About Flouride Treatments at Lovett Dental Upper Kirby Today

 To start you or your child on fluoride treatments, reach out to Lovett Dental Upper Kirby.
 We are a reputable and professional dental office with a history of great customer service.
 People patronizing our establishment find it both comfortable and friendly.